CullenH555/portfolio/README.md

 Included are some of my personal projects:

-AoS Playmat Builder (Native JS)
+AoS Playmat Builder Web (Native JS)

-  I started with AoS Playmat Builder in HTML, CSS, PHP, and JavaScript.
+  I started my web development with AoS Playmat Builder in HTML, CSS, PHP, and JavaScript.
   I hosted it on Heroku and used a postgreSQL database.

+AoS Playmat Builder Cross-platform (Flutter)

+  Most recently I improved AoS Playmat Builder with Flutter, Firebase, and Android Studio.
+  I improved the UI based on user testing.
+I rebuilt the entire application using object-oriented Flutter and clean architecture principles.
+I used Python to convert and improve data from the original project.

 Nartwhal